jenting/longhorn/enhancements/20210525-async-pull-backups.md

 # Title

-Asynchronous pull backup volumes and historical volume backups into cluster custom resource (CR).
+Final consistent backup volumes with historical volume backups from the remote backup store.

 ## Summary

+Currently, Longhorn uses a blocking way for communication with the remote backup store, so there will be some potential voluntary or involuntary factors (ex: network latency) impacting the functions relying on remote backup stores like listing volume backups or even causing further [cascading problems](###related-issues) after the backup store operation.

-Asynchronous way to pull backup volumes and historical volume backups from the external backup store (S3/NFS) into cluster custom resource (CR).
+This enhancement is to propose an asynchronous way to pull backup volumes and historical volume backups from the remote backup store (S3/NFS) then persistently saved via cluster custom resources.

-This enhancement is to fix the timeout issue when listing backup volumes from the external backup store _or_ listing historical volume backups from the external backup store.
+This can resolve the problems above mentioned by asynchronously querying the list of backup volumes and historical volume backups from the remote backup store for final consistent available results.
+It's also scalable for the costly resources created by the original blocking query operations.

 ### Related Issues